StochasticBiology/hypertraps-ct/README.md

 `Process/`
 ----------
 Code for (1), distilling transition data suitable for HyperTraPS, for raw MRO and TB data.
-  * `prepare-all.sh` -- Bash script using the code below to set up TB and MRO datasets.
-TB, and MRO with NCBI phylogeny, are straightforwardly processed using `cook-data.sh`.
-MRO with TimeTree phylogeny is a bit more involved and has its own script `mro-timetree-parse.sh`.
   * `prune-tree.py` -- Python code to reduce a raw Newick tree to just those nodes contained a barcode datafile
   * `internal-labels.c` -- C code to introduce dummy internal node labels (for use in followup preparation)
   * `parse-new.py` -- Python code to infer internal node barcodes and produce transition datafiles ready for HyperTraPS (and summary graphic for checking)